koala-team/serializer/README.md

 ```

 * The **attribute_type** can either be *simple data types*, *complex data types*, *enums* or other *classes*.
-* In case you want to add new functions to your classes or other similar operations, be noted that it is not possible to add them in the **ks** file.
-You must create your own class, inherit it from the generated class, and then add your desired functions to this class.
+* In case you want to add new methods to your classes or other similar operations, be noted that it is not possible to add them in the **ks** file.
+You must create your own class, inherit it from the generated class, and then add your desired methods to this class.
-* Each generated class has three functions:
+* Each generated class has four methods:

-> **initialize:** Initializes all attributes of the instance to default value.
+> **get_name:** Returns the *class name* of a class or an instance.
 >
+> **initialize:** Initializes all attributes of the instance to the given or default value.
+>
 > **serialize:** Serializes the instance to string or bytearray.
 >
 > **deserialize:** Deserializes given string or bytearray to instance.

-* The instance can be initialized using **init** argument of the constructor.
+* The instance can be initialized automatically using **init** argument of the constructor.
 Recursive initialization is not supported yet.
+Arguments can also be passed to the *constructor* or *initialize* method.
-* Attributes with **Null** or **None** value are not supported in *serialize* function yet.
+* Attributes with **Null** or **None** value are not supported in *serialize* method yet.
 Assigning a value to all the attributes is essential before serialization.
 * Arrays must be initialized before serialization or deserialization.

 Example: